igweze/fobrain/README.md

 </div>

 # foBrain AI School Manager

-Monitor, run, automate, manage, and engage with your students, parents, and staff effectively from any location.
+Automate, monitor, run, manage, and engage with your students, parents, and staff effectively from any location.

  # About
 <div align="justify" dir="auto">